 - Emphysema and you have a family history of the condition

-- Liver disease or hepatitis and no other cause can be found
+- Liver disease and no other cause can be found

-- Liver disease or hepatitis and you have a family history of liver disease
+- Liver disease and you have a family history of liver disease

 If you smoke, you need to quit.

 Other treatments are also used for emphysema and cirrhosis.

 Some people with this deficiency will not develop liver or lung disease.